 The procedure above is only possible when the system is running normal.
 With corrupted firmware, a special update must be done with an SD card (see Firmware update).

-5.7 Format SD card
+Format SD card 5.7

 To format an SD card, insert the card somewhere during the factory settings procedure above, after the first release of the button.
 Another way is to enter "FORMAT CARD" in Special Settings & Commands.